-Approximately 57% of our 2003 revenue was generated in Japan.
+Approximately 56% of our 2003 revenue was generated in Japan.
 Various factors could harm our business in Japan, such as worsening economic conditions.
 Economic conditions in Japan have been poor in recent years and may worsen or not improve.
-Many of our competitors have seen their businesses in this market contract in the last few years.
 The volume of goods sold through the direct selling channel has decreased from \$26.2 billion in 1998 to approximately \$24.5 billion in 2002, we believe primarily as a result of difficult economic conditions.
 We believe our operating results have been negatively impacted in the past in part because of economic conditions.
 Continued or worsening economic and political conditions in Japan could further impact our revenue and net income.
 In addition, we also face significant competition from existing and new competitors in Japan.
 Our financial results would be harmed if our products, business opportunity or planned growth initiatives fail to retain and generate continued interest and enthusiasm among our distributors and consumers in this market.